-Program expenses (~\$100,000) are provided by a National Science Foundation grant to the Michigan Louis Stokes Alliance for Minority Participation (MI-LSAMP), DTE Energy Foundation and Proctor & Gamble.
-University partners included the Office of Inclusion and Intercultural Initiatives and the Dean's Office in the College of Engineering.
+Program expenses (~\$175,000) are provided by a National Science Foundation grant to the Michigan Louis Stokes Alliance for Minority Participation (MI-LSAMP), DTE Energy Foundation and Proctor & Gamble.
+University partners included the Provost's Office, the Office of Inclusion and Intercultural Initiatives, the Dean's Office in the College of Engineering and Lyman Briggs College.